AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   Unfortunately, \alox receives just the name of a class method or a function.
-While this name is associated with the file name, and thus two or functions or methods with the same name that reside in different files, do not share the scope (as expected), those that are implemented in the same header file or compilation unit, do share the same scope.
+While this name is associated with the file name, and thus two or functions or methods with the same name that reside in different files, do not share the scope (as expected), those that are implemented in the same header-file or compilation unit, do share the same scope.
   This is not what a user would expect but there is no technical way to avoid that.<br>
   Therefore, if two or more functions (in different namespaces) or class methods share the same name and reside in the same file, the behavior of \alox might be different to